 - Older periodicals: Periodicals Index Online indexes book reviews going back to 1770.
 There are also several paper indexes to historical reviews such as the Combined Retrospective Index to Book Reviews in Scholarly Journals, 1886-1974 available in the Reference Room of the Main Library.

 The UGA Libraries have many other resources for locating book reviews both online and in the library stacks.
-For more, see our guide Book Reviews at the UGA Libraries.
+Consult a reference librarian for help.